From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Step-by-Step Delensing Process: Techniques and Implementation

 \subsubsection{Constructing LT on map-level}

 In this paper, we construct the lensing B-mode template using two delensing methods, as discussed in Section \ref{sec: delensing_theory}.
 To assess the improvement gained by incorporating \texttt{LATN} data and LSS tracers, we construct the lensing $B$-mode template (LT) separately for four cases: \texttt{LATS+SAT}, \texttt{LATS+SAT+External}, \texttt{LATN+LATS+SAT}, and \texttt{LATN+LATS+SAT+External}.
-In each case, the LT is constructed only within the overlapping region between the ground-based \texttt{LATs} and \texttt{SAT}.
-This restriction is not only due to the lack of lensing potential estimates in the non-overlapping regions, but also because of the absence of smaller-scale ($\ell > 300$) lensed $E$-mode observations (see FIG.2 of \cite{simard2015prospects}), both of which are essential for accurate LT construction.
+In the internal delensing cases (\texttt{LATS+SAT} and \texttt{LATN+LATS+SAT}), the LT is constructed only within the sky region overlapping between the ground-based \texttt{LATs} and the \texttt{SAT}, since the lensing field is not available outside this area.
+In the joint delensing cases (\texttt{LATS+SAT+External} and \texttt{LATN+LATS+SAT+External}), the LT can in principle be constructed over the full sky; however, for a consistent and fair baseline comparison, we restrict the analysis to the same overlapping sky region used in the internal delensing scenarios.
+Results that additionally include the LT outside the LAT--SAT overlapping area are presented in the Appendix \ref{sec: joint_delensing_app}.

 The polarized maps for all cases are therefore masked with apodized masks to exclude sky regions beyond the LAT coverage and mitigate complications arising from sharp mask edges during the delensing procedure.
 This exclusion effectively prevents issues related to missing information at $\ell > 300$ in these regions, as discussed in Section~\ref{sec: map_coadd}.
 The reconstructed lensing potential used for delensing is selected over the multipole range $20 < L < 5000$, and is Wiener-filtered as described in Section~\ref{sec: rec_results}.